johnrengelman/terraform-spec/README.md

 # terraform-spec
-Docker container of utilities for testing terrraform modules
+Docker container of utilities for testing Terraform modules